The Brooklyn Bedding Bowery Entry-Level Mattress

 What’s in a Name?

-When Brooklyn Bedding (BB) launched an online-only mattress, they defied the convention of other established bedding manufacturers who established a new brand for their boxed bed model(s) – such as GhostBed by Nature’s Sleep, and Snuggle-Pedic by Selectabed.
-BB put their existing in-store models under the new DreamFoam Bedding label and kept the established brand for their new line.
+When Brooklyn Bedding (BB) launched an online mattress, they defied the convention of other established bedding manufacturers who established a new brand for their boxed bed model(s) – such as GhostBed by Nature’s Sleep, and Snuggle-Pedic by Selectabed.
+BB put their existing models under the new DreamFoam Bedding label and kept the established brand for their new line.
 The main reason for this appears to be the national name recognition for Brooklyn Bedding.
-The in-store exposure, which now belongs to DreamFoam Bedding, is limited to 33 locations (19 company owned), most of which are in Arizona and Utah in addition to Internet exposure.
+It has in-store exposure in 33 locations (19 company-owned), most of which are in Arizona and Utah in addition to Internet exposure.

-Brooklyn Bedding’s online-only offerings originally included only one mattress model (but with a choice of firmness).
+Brooklyn Bedding’s new online offerings originally included only one mattress model (but with a choice of firmness).
 In 2018, it expanded to three models, one of which is Brooklyn Bowery.
-The name of Brooklyn Bedding’s entry level mattress, Brooklyn Bowery, has interesting connotations related to New York City.
+The name of Brooklyn Bedding’s entry-level mattress, Brooklyn Bowery, has interesting connotations related to New York City.

 Not the Bums